Ecological and Geographic Influences on Cumacea Genetics in the Northern North Atlantic

 The normalized Robinson-Foulds (nRF) distance scales the RF distance to account for the size variations in the trees (number of clades; i.e., a group of species with a common origin), allowing a more equitable comparison.
 It scales the distance to a range between 0 and 1.
 In our context, the distance has been normalized by , where represents the number of taxa (see Equation (4) and the last line of code in Program 4).

-Since the size of environmental trees constructed with O2 concentration data (mg/L) differs from that of other attributes due to missing data, this nRF distance allows us to compare its dissimilarity with the phylogenetic trees in a fairer way Tahiri et al., 2018Koshkarov et al., 2022.
-It reveals the relative influence of O2 concentration (mg/L) on cumacean phylogenetic relationships, independent of tree size Tahiri et al., 2018Koshkarov et al., 2022.
-A high value of this metric between a specific window and other windows considered in the nRF distance analysis does not allow us to conclude that there is a correlation between this DNA sequence and the attribute.
-It may indicate a topological dissimilarity between the habitat attribute tree and the gene trees at that position in the DNA sequence alignments.
+Since the size of environmental trees constructed with O2 concentration data (mg/L) differs from that of other variables due to missing data, this nRF distance allows its dissimilarity with genetic trees to be compared more fairly Tahiri et al., 2018Koshkarov et al., 2022.
+It reveals the relative influence of O2 concentration (mg/L) on Cumacea phylogenetic relationships, independent of tree size Tahiri et al., 2018Koshkarov et al., 2022.
+A high distance of a specific window in the nRF distance analysis suggests that we cannot conclude that there is a correlation between this DNA sequence and the variable.
+It may indicate a topological dissimilarity between the habitat variable trees and the genetic trees at that position in the DNA sequence alignments.

 where is the normalized Robinson-Foulds distance between the two sets of trees, and are the sets of divisions in trees and and Δ, the difference between these two sets.